It’s all about that miso broth!

 Miso is a fermented food traditionally made from soy beans that provides the gut with beneficial bacteria.
 A great source of E, K, Folic Acid and B vitamins, but also high in sodium.
 But according to scientific research (see nutrition facts.org) “ the carcinogenic effects of salt are counteracted by the anti-carcinogenic effects of the soy so canceling out the risk.
 Plus if you add some scallions to it, it may drop the cancer risk even lower.

-So sprinkle some scallions over the top and enjoy your vegan miso noodle soup anytime you want!
+So sprinkle some scallions over the top and enjoy a big bowl of this miso noodle soup anytime you want!

 P.S.
 As always If you make this recipe remember to snap a photo and tag me with #VeggieSociety on Instagram, it always makes my day!